 Two progress reports for the 2012-2015 short term outcomes have now been completed.

 The first is a two year update report and the second is a final report covering the actions taken for the short term outcomes for 2012-2015 These outcomes have now been updated and will not be reported on again.

 A range of outcomes had been developed to deliver the long-term aims of the framework.
-The time span for the first set of short term outcomes for 2012-15 has now passed.
-New outcomes to aid implementation of the framework over the 2015-19 period have been developed by stakeholders and delivery partners from the Obesity Prevention Steering Group (OPSG), the regional Obesity Prevention Implementation Group (ROPIG) and other departments and agencies.
+The time span for the first two sets of short term outcomes for 2012-15 and 2015-2019 have now passed.
+New outcomes to aid implementation of the framework over the 2019-22 period have been developed by stakeholders and delivery partners from the Obesity Prevention Steering Group (OPSG), the regional Obesity Prevention Implementation Group (ROPIG) and other departments and agencies.

 Progress reports for the 2015-2019 short term outcomes are developed each year and are available for download below.

 - June 2015 - June 2016 progress report

 - June 2016 - June 2017 progress report